marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-iii-throughput.md

  - Kanban
 ---

 Lead time is awesome to track and try to improve.
-In fact, it's something that will guide you to a lot of improvements and should be front-and-center of your process metrics.
+In fact, it's something that will guide you to a lot of improvements and should be front-and-centre of your process metrics.

 But that says very little about how much that gets done per time unit.
-Doing one thing in a day, fast and with quality, and then nothing for the rest of the month means that no other things gets done.
+Doing one thing in a day, fast and with quality, and then nothing for the rest of the month means that no other things get done.

 Let's start to track another metric; throughput or

 > the amount of material or items passing through a system or process.

-With the data we have this is pretty easy to get hold of.
+With the data, we have this is pretty easy to get hold of.

 <a name='more'></a>